Turbidity Meter / Turbidity Sensor Frequently Asked Questions (FAQ)

 The third type is process or in situ calibration.
 This is an on-line calibration where the operator enters the process calibration menu on the transmitter and saves the current turbidity reading.
 The operator then takes a sample of the process liquid to measure it against a laboratory instrument in order to obtain a reference turbidity measurement.
-Depending on the turbidity sensor and transmitter, multiple point in situ calibrations are possible (e.g. METTLER TOLEDO M800 transmitter and backscattered light turbidity sensor).
+Depending on the in-line turbidity meter and transmitter, multiple-point in situ calibrations are possible (e.g. METTLER TOLEDO M800 transmitter and backscattered light turbidity sensor).

-METTLER TOLEDO turbidity meter/turbidity sensors can be used in many industries such as:
+METTLER TOLEDO turbidity analyzer/on-line turbidity sensors can be used in many industries such as:

 How do you select the right turbidity sensor?